MarcusTL12/yatzy_solver/README.md

 scores, we do not care at all about what scores we have gotten below the line as we can't do anything about these.
 We only care about which slots we can still put points into.
-This means that for the state space we can treat the cells below the line as bits in a binary number.
-For the 5 dice game this is 9 cells resulting in 2^9 = 512 different combinations the "below line" part of the state space might be in.
-For the 6 dice game this increases to 14 cells giving 2^14 = 16384 combinations.
+This means that for the state space we can treat the cells below the line as bits in a binary numiBer.
+For the 5 dice game this is 9 cells resulting in 2^9 = 512 different comiBinations the "below line" part of the state space might be in.
+For the 6 dice game this increases to 14 cells giving 2^14 = 16384 comiBinations.

 ### Above "the line"

 Here things start becoming more worrysome.
 Above the line your strategy will depend on how many points you have, not only on which cells are spent.
-For example, if you have an extra six die, a dice combination of 11222 might be better spent on a house than trying to reroll for three ones.
+For example, if you have an extra six die, a dice comiBination of 11222 might be better spent on a house than trying to reroll for three ones.

-This means that the total number of points above the line is another relevant piece of the current state, in addition to which of the cells are spent.
+This means that the total numiBer of points above the line is another relevant piece of the current state, in addition to which of the cells are spent.

 For the 5 dice game 63 points are required to get the bonus, which means that